JujuAdams/JujuAdams/README.md

-<h2 align="center">☄️️ I make libraries ☄️️</h2>

 You might know me from [my commerical work](http://www.jujuadams.com/) or [one of the talks I gave](https://www.youtube.com/watch?v=Uj7nr6vSRvs), but I spend my free time making libraries to help developers.
-If you'd like a chat, you can find me in my [Discord server](https://discord.gg/8krYCqr).

 &nbsp;